derekTurner/IT-docs-23/Block_REACT/section_1/react_intro.md

 ## References

-The react website has a [getting started](https://reactjs.org/docs/getting-started.html) section.
-Use this with care because it may not have been fully updated to reflect the incoming changes with React version 18.
+The react website has a [getting started](https://react.dev/learn) section.
+This is the current learning reference which you can use to do some personal study.